Rose Williams (actress)

-Rose Victoria Williams is an English actress from Ealing, London.
-She is best known for her work as Princess Claude in Reign and as Charlotte Heywood in Sanditon.
+Rose Victoria Williams (born 18 February 1994) is an English actress from Ealing, London.
+Her television roles include Princess Claude in Reign and as Charlotte Heywood in Sanditon.

 Early life and education

-Williams was born in Ealing, West London on the 18th February 1994.
+Williams was born in Ealing, West London on 18 February 1994.
 Her mother worked as a costume designer and her father as a gardener.

 Her first job was at a clothing store in Dover Street Market when she was 17 years old.
 She studied fashion and decided at the age of 18 to pursue acting.

 Career

 Williams appeared in Casualty, Reign, Medici, and Curfew, before appearing in Changeland with Seth Green and Macaulay Culkin.

 Williams plays the lead in the 2019 Andrew Davies adaptation of Sanditon, the unfinished novel by Jane Austen.
-Her role in Reign required her to be based in Toronto for three years, during which time she visited Los Angeles frequently.
+Her role in Reign required her to be based in Toronto for three years.

 Williams had the lead role in British horror film The Power, also starring Emma Rigby, about a nurse in 1970’s London.
 Williams also has a supporting role in the film adaptation Mrs. Harris Goes to Paris starring Lesley Manville.